sing-group/compi/docs/README.md

 Placed in this directory, run `make html`.
 Documentation will be generated in `./build/html` directory.

+If you want that the documentation builds automatically when you change any file, use inotify:

+	inotifywait -e close_write -q -m -r source | while read events; do rm -rf build; make html; done

 ## Writing the documentation

 The documentation source files are located at the `./source` directory.